gkirat/Voting-Dapp/README.md

 ### Key Features

-- **Candidate Registration**: Aspiring candidates can easily register to run for office, providing their name, party affiliation, and personal information.
+- **Candidate Registration**: Aspiring candidates can easily register, providing their name, party affiliation, and personal information.

 - **Voter Registration**: Eligible voters can register with their name, age, and gender.